florent-blanvillain/grails-ember-templates-precompiler/README.md

 It integrates with grails resources plugin to allow subsequent minification, gzip and more.

 It's a fork from Matt Sheehan's grails-handlebars-resources plugin with two differences :
-- it specifically targets Handlebars heavily customized by EmberJs templates
+- it specifically targets Handlebars templates with added EmberJS capabilities
 - it does not declare any resource module.

 The goals are: